-I hope you enjoyed watching my first design process video.
+I hope you enjoyed watching me design a wedding invitation in Adobe Illustrator.
 Let me know in the comments if you have any questions or would like to see more of these types of videos.

 You can purchase my wedding invitation template in my latest bundle here.